Trello Browser Extension

 To keep the Trello browser extension easily accessible:

-Find Add to Trello in the list.
+Find the Trello extension in the list.

 Sign in to the Trello browser extension